Suspected Pak terrorist arrested in Delhi | english.lokmat.com

 Suspected Pak terrorist arrested in Delhi

-New Delhi, Oct 12 The Special Cell of Delhi Police has arrested a suspected Pakistani terrorist from the Laxminagar ...
+New Delhi, Oct 12 The Special Cell of Delhi Police has arrested a suspected Pakistani terrorist, who was ...

-New Delhi, Oct 12 The Special Cell of Delhi Police has arrested a suspected Pakistani terrorist from the Laxminagar area of the city, an official said here on Tuesday.
+New Delhi, Oct 12 The Special Cell of Delhi Police has arrested a suspected Pakistani terrorist, who was planning to carry out a terror attack during the festival season in the national capital, an official said here on Tuesday.

+The suspected terrorist was arrested from the Laxmi Nagar area of the national capital.

-According to the official, the suspected Pakistan national, who had obtained fake Indian identity cards through forged documents, has been identified as Mohd.
-Ashraf alias Ali, a resident of Punjab in Pakistan.
+According to the official, the suspected Pakistani national, who had obtained fake Indian identity cards through forged documents, has been identified as Mohd Ashraf alias Ali, a resident of Punjab province in Pakistan.

 The arrested accused was living as an Indian national by the name of Ali Ahmed Noori, a resident of Shastri Nagar in the national capital.